Melamine resin: In the kitchen

 Melamine resin is often used in kitchen utensils and plates (such as Melmac).
 Melamine resin utensils and bowls are not microwave safe.

 During the late 1950s and 1960s melamine tableware became fashionable.
 Aided by the stylish modern designs of A. H. Woodfull and the Product Design Unit of British Industrial Plastics, it was thought to threaten the dominant position of ceramics in the market.
 In the late 1960s the tendency of melamine cups and plates to become stained and scratched led to a decline in sales, and eventually the material became largely restricted to the camping and nursery markets, in which its light weight and resistance to breaking were valued.

 Cabinet and furniture making

 Melamine resin is often used to saturate decorative paper that is laminated under heat and pressure and then pasted onto particle board; the resulting panel, often called melamine, is commonly used in ready-to-assemble furniture and kitchen cabinets.

 Melamine is available in diverse sizes and thicknesses, as well as a large number of colors and patterns.
 The sheets are heavy for their size, and the resin is prone to chipping when being cut with conventional table saws.

 Carbon capture

 Melamine, with the addition of formaldehyde, cyanuric acid, and DETA (diethylenetriamine) has been demonstrated to bind CO2 for purposes of carbon capture, according to researchers at Stanford, Berkeley, and Texas A&M.

+Microencapsulation of active compounds

+Melamine-based resin (e.g., melamine-formaldehyde or melamine-urea-formaldehyde resins) can also be used to microencapsulate active agents, such as healing agents or phase change materials, to prevent leakage above their melting temperature.
+The resulting surface is quite inert and can hardly be modified with traditional techniques such as silanization.
+Some research has shown that polydopamine can be effective as a surface modifier for this resin.